Happy 90th Birthday, Leonard!

 Batalla has recorded a variety of albums in a number of styles and languages: her dark Mexican father and lighter-skinned Argentine mother had an L.A. record store, Discoteca Batalla, which was the name of her 2002 Spanish-language album.
 She did a bilingual album of mixed-race pride, Mestiza, and its follow up, Heaven and Earth: The Mestiza Voyage.
 She also sang "Hey Look Me Over" in a 2009 tribute album to the great Broadway tunesmith Cy Coleman, so you can see she's got range.

-Batalla's first Cohen album The Songs of Leonard Cohen (2004) featured many of the crowd-pleasers from his songbook: "Suzanne" and "Bird on the Wire," "Dance Me to the End of Love" and "So Long Marianne."
+Batalla's first Cohen album The Songs of Leonard Cohen (2004) featured many of the crowd-pleasers from his songbook: "Suzanne" and "Bird on a Wire," "Dance Me to the End of Love" and "So Long Marianne."
 On A Letter to Leonard Cohen, there are also a few "household name" songs, such as "Everybody Knows," "Ain't No Cure for Love," and "Sisters of Mercy."
 But there are also riskier tunes including the mesmerizing "You Want It Darker," and "Democracy" (from 1992's The Future) whose refrain "Democracy is coming, to the U.S.A." could not have been more prophetic if it came from the Book of Jeremiah.

 "You Want It Darker" was the title song of Cohen's final studio album, released weeks before his death in 2016.